top of page

 How to Stop the Unhealthy Family Dynamics

-You cannot wish these dynamics away, but you can dismantle them with honesty and some planning.
+You can’t wish these dynamics away, but you can dismantle them with honesty and planning.

-I recommend that the primary caregiver send out a non-negotiable message to their siblings and other family members attending the holiday gathering outlining the older adult's limitations.
+I recommend that the primary caregiver send out a non-negotiable message to their siblings and other family members attending the holiday gathering.
+Outline the older adult's limitations.

 Examples: "Dad tends to sleep through dinner now and needs quiet around that time.
 Respect his 7:00 PM bedtime schedule." or "Mom cannot manage her own food at mealtime — she needs assistance with her meals."